JZRodriguez/fingerprints_project/README.md

 ____
 # Conclusions
 The way we achieve to find the 3 different Fingerprints  Patterns was by playing with our initial wavevector values,not really by changing the original value but from changing the signs or moving the value of x to y position and viceversa,because changes minimal changes were not to visible and the bigger ones break with our intentions of finding the shape of a buckling flow pattern .The relevance in this proyect abut Blender Animation was that it allow us to compute in a fast and realistic way the fingerprints growth ,and generates buckling all around the surface of the finger,not only that but to skip natural process such as time ,because what the simulation achieves in seconds in nature is the process of weeks of formation, and in a micro scale.
+Matplotlib Simulations does not provide shell physical properties that in the thesis are specified,what blender allow us from in build tools was to tunne properties such as ,Anisotroic Elasticity,Young Modulus,Blending Modulus,Airy Stress Function ,and stiffness Matrix of the surface,Potential Engergy of Surface,tensil and Tensor forces around whole surface of our shells,forfurther works,it is planned to implement those parameters in the laws of Matplotlib simulations.
+Another interesting conclusión was founded in the process of research phase of an interesting Article called "Can a Fingerprint be Modelled by a Differential Equation??" by From: Fouad Zinoun https://doi.org/10.48550/arXiv.1802.05671 where mathematically Foad arrives to the conclusion that is not possible to model a fingerprint by differential ecuations because ideally the model should be starting from a finite set of initial conditions and more important,he also explains that trying to assign an explicit written differential ecuation to an observed system of curves is most often illusory.